huijing/slides/59-pixel-pioneers-2019/README.md

 # Using DevTools to understand modern CSS layouts

-*Presented at Pixel Pioneers 2019*
+*For Pixel Pioneers 2019.
+This is a sort-of transcript plus my notes for the talk.*

 Hello, everyone!
 This is my first time ever in Bristol.
 I've barely been here for 5 days but this place has already grown on me.
 So thank you, Oliver for the opportunity to be here.